Model Management

 Preparing Models

-After downloading, prepare the model for inference (loads it into memory):
+After creating a model instance, prepare it for inference (loads it into memory):

 await model.prepare()